Mirza Ghalib in Google Doodle – introspection of a great poet

 Google has given tribute today to the great soul on his 220th birth anniversary.

 He had his marriage at a very early age of life, just when he was only 13 years old, according to privileged Muslim custom and settled in Delhi.
-Later he had 7 kids, but none of his kids survived more than 15 months.
-These ceaseless shock and sorrow covered up his mind in such a way that actually reflected in his poems.
+Later, he had 7 kids, but none of his kids survived more than 15 months.
+These ceaseless shocks and sorrow covered up his mind in such a way that it actually reflected in his poems.
 Each of his poems incorporated with deep penetration of sorrow that made them unique and wonderful in the form of ghazals.

-A huge number of Urdu poets born and created so much poetry in Urdu since 1810 in South Asian region, but very few of them could make a watermark like this.
+A huge number of Urdu poets were born and created so much poetry in Urdu since 1810 in the South Asian region, but very few of them could make a watermark like this.
 It is the pain of life that made Mirza Ghalib the ‘king’ in his Urdu poetry expressions.

 Read: Mirza Ghalib – One of the greatest poets of South Asia